a-blob/agecalc-cpp/README.md

-# agecalc-oop (WIP)
+# agecalc-oop (Work in Progress)

-An age-calculation system with a fast and easy-to-use custom made algorithm, up to the days in accuracy.
-Made with object-oriented programming.
+* An age-calculation program with a custom made algorithm, up to the days in accuracy.
+An alternative version of [this](https://github.com/a-blob/age-calculator) but made with C++ and with OOP.